Automatic Reminiscence Therapy for Dementia: Related Work

-Some works have proposed conversational agents for older adults with a variety of uses, such as stimulate conversation \cite{yasuda2013development} , palliative care \cite{utami2017talk} or daily assistance.
-An example of them is ‘Billie’ reported in \cite{kopp2018conversational} which is a virtual agent that uses facial expression for a more natural behavior and is focused on managing user’s calendar, or ‘Mary’ \cite{tsiourti2016virtual} that assists the users by organizing their tasks offering reminders and guidance with household activities.
-Both of the works perform well on its specific tasks, but report difficulties to maintain a casual conversation.
-Other works focus on the content used in Reminiscence therapy.
-Like \cite{bermingham2013automatically} where the authors propose a system that recommends multimedia content to be used in therapy, or Visual Dialog \cite{das2017visual} where the conversational agent is the one that has to answer the questions about the image.
+Regarding works related to multi-modal conversational agents, we find Visual Dialog \cite{das2017visual} where the conversational agent is the one that has to answer the questions about the image.
+Some works have proposed conversational agents for older adults with a variety of uses, such as stimulate conversation \cite{yasuda2013development} , palliative care \cite{utami2017talk} or daily assistance like ‘Billie’ reported in \cite{kopp2018conversational} which is a virtual agent that uses facial expression for a more natural behavior and is focused on managing the user’s calendar.
+These works perform well on their specific tasks, but non of them include reminiscence therapy.
+There is a work focusing on the content used in Reminiscence therapy \cite{bermingham2013automatically}, where the authors propose a system that recommends multimedia content to be used in therapy.
+To the best of our knowledge, there is no equivalent approach to the one proposed in the field.